-Biden, accusing drugmakers of “jacking up prices,” calls for action
+Biden, accusing drugmakers of ‘jacking up prices,’ calls for action

 And he was aligning with the view of most Americans.

-Nationwide, recent surveys suggest that lowering drug prices remains a significant priority with the American public.
-In a Kaiser Family Foundation poll from May, two-thirds of the respondents said that it should be a top congressional priority to adopt legislation that allows the federal government and private insurers to negotiate lower prices on prescription drugs.
+Nationwide, recent surveys suggest that lowering drug prices remains a significant priority for the American public.
+In a Kaiser Family Foundation poll from May, two-thirds of U.S. adults said that it should be a top congressional priority to adopt legislation that allows the federal government and private insurers to negotiate lower prices on prescription drugs.

 That was the highest ranking among eight health-care proposals included in the poll.
 And 59 percent said states should have the same authority, the poll found.